samucodesh/intro/docs/becoming-a-maintainer/how-to-setup-your-project.md

 Like issue templates, pull request templates allow you to guide your contributors in providing specific and structured information when opening pull requests in your project.
 This template will be in a file called `PULL_REQUEST_TEMPLATE.md`, which is usually located either in the root directory or the `.github` directory.

-Here are a few things to consider inside your pull request template:
+Here are a few things to include in your pull request template:

 - section for contributors to describe the details of changes that were made and why
 - section for the type of change made (e.g., bug fix, feature, style update, etc.)